Worldbank article

 WHAT A HACKATHON IS: A hackathon is an event where people engage in rapid and collaborative engineering over a relatively short period of time such as 24 hours or more.
 During the hackathon, you will work together with your team to ulitise different expertise and skills in building a Minimal Viable Product.

-The hackathon will be in the form of a three-day (72 hours) design thinking event where multidisciplinary teams will analyze the problem, generate ideas, and propose some concrete technological solutions to set up digital signature infrastructure for the IFMIS in Lesotho.
+The hackathon was in the form of a three-day (72 hours) design thinking event where multidisciplinary teams will analyze the problem, generate ideas, and propose some concrete technological solutions to set up digital signature infrastructure for the IFMIS in Lesotho.

-Proposed IT solutions are expected to be presented in the form of a prototype.
-The hackathon’s working sessions will be conducted by professional facilitators with experience in public sector digital innovations.
+Proposed IT solutions were expected to be presented in the form of a prototype.
+The hackathon’s working sessions were conducted by professional facilitators with experience in public sector digital innovations.

-NB: You may apply as an individual and be match-made with other participants.
+NB: An applicant would apply as an individual and be match-made with other participants.

 The main benefits of the digital signature infrastructure will be: